China - A Trip Along the Silk Road (Part 2 of 3)

 At 7pm we rented two bicycles and rode down to the big sand dunes around Crescent Lake.
 The ride was flat and very easy passing through some farmland growing wheat and some other funny plant with five leaves :-).
 Outside of Crescent Lake is a tourist trap area with souvenirs and stuff and an admission charge of 2Y.
 Right inside the gate is a herd of 40 or so camels making the pleasant sounds that camels make.
 We rented two camels for a round trip to the lake.
 It wouldn't have been that difficult a walk through the sand, but I'm partial to camels and hadn't ridden a bactrian camel before.
 The camels drop you off near the lake and wait for you to be ready to return.

-The lake was very pleasant and really shaped like a crescent moon.
+The lake was very pleasant and actually shaped like a crescent moon.
 It was described as "nothing more than a mud hole" in Lonely Planet, but they didn't like much in China.
 The sand dunes rising up all around it were pretty impressive.
 They are the type of "true" sand dunes I associate with the "real" desert like in Lawrence of Arabia.
 It was windy and you could watch the sand moving around.

 (May 27, 1991) DUNHUANG